luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 ### Playback Control and Alignment

-Video playback is fully automated and aligned to the **actual playback window**, rather than page load or script execution.
+Video playback is fully automated and aligned to the actual playback window, rather than page load or script execution.
 Energy measurement begins only after playback is confirmed and terminates before end-of-video elements or autoplay behavior can introduce additional workload.
 This alignment ensures that measurements reflect the energy cost of video playback itself.